CactiLab/2020-ectf-rit-system/mb/README.md

 MicroBlaze.

 The DRM waits idle until receiving an interrupt from the miPod driver.
-Once triggered, the DRM checks for the `cmd` field in the shared memory interpreted as a `cmd_channel` struct and executes the command.
-After the DRM is finished, it sets the state in the `cmd_channel` to STOPPED, signalling to the miPod driver that it has finished, and waits for another command.
+Once triggered, the DRM checks for the `operation` field in the shared memory interpreted as a `mipod_buffer` struct and executes the command.
+After the DRM is finished, it sets the state in the `mipod_buffer` to STOPPED, signalling to the miPod driver that it has finished, and waits for another command.

 Most operations simply involve reading and/or modifying the song or query in the